haojianzong/ObjectForm/README.md

 ## Usage

-You can follow the example in `FormKitExample` to learn how to build a simplke form with a class model.
+You can follow the example in `ObjectFormExample` to learn how to build a simplke form with a class model.

 ### Binding Model to Form